 To increase sustainability knowledge across its organization, training is provided to investment teams throughout the business by the European Sustainability Team.
-Firm-wide training on net zero carbon and climate risk was delivered in 2023.
-In addition, LaSalle worked with a specialist training provider to develop a bespoke real estate sustainability training course to be delivered to select employees across Europe.
-The goal of the training programme was to promote sustainability within our investment processes, and to educate our asset and fund teams with respect to the sustainability programmes within their respective funds and client portfolios.
-In 2023, one member of the Management Committee of LaSalle France also attended this training.
+Firm-wide training on net zero carbon and climate risk was delivered in 2024.
+In addition, one member of the Management Committee of LaSalle France obtained the Sustainable Finance certification provided by the Autorité des Marchés Financier.

-LaSalle's SMP includes all our direct equity European assets (except assets still in development) and is operated by an external sustainability consultant in collaboration with our property and asset managers.
+LaSalle's Sustainability Management Program ("SMP") includes all our direct equity European assets (except assets still in development) and is operated by an external sustainability consultant in collaboration with our property and asset managers.
 The SMP sets out our initiatives to monitor energy, carbon, water and waste at the asset level (either though the use of metering systems, or where these are not available then on a reasonable estimate basis).
-In order to assess the sustainability quality of our Funds, our external sustainability consultant presents the results of the SMP on a quarterly basis, including performance data for energy and carbon, as well as identifying top and bottom performing assets and also highlighting key initiatives that have driven performance in order to share best practice across our portfolio.
+In order to assess the sustainability quality of our assets, our external sustainability consultant presents the results of the SMP on a quarterly basis, including performance data for energy and carbon, as well as identifying top and bottom performing assets and also highlighting key initiatives that have driven performance in order to share best practice across our portfolio.